ironhack-labs/data-labs/module-0-prework/prepare-dev-env/git.md

 ### Install Git

+:exclamation: **Windows users: You can skip Git installation because you already have it when you installed [Git for Windows](https://gitforwindows.org/) in the previous lesson Command Line Basics.
+Scroll down and proceed to Basic Configuration.**

 Git is part of the [Xcode](https://developer.apple.com/xcode/) Command Line Tools, so if you have already installed them, you already have git!

 If you’re using OSX Maverick or higher, just type `git` into the terminal.
 If you don’t have the Xcode Command Line Tools already installed, you will be prompted to do so.